MartinTuchyna/INSPIRE-in-your-Country/SK/Country_fiches/SK-Country_fiche-2025.md

 - Strategy / Main public sector stakeholders’ level represented by the Coordination Committee of National Spatial Data Infrastructure [NSDI Council / KR-NIPI](https://inspire.gov.sk/koordinacia/sk/kr-nipi)
 - Technical / implementation level represented by [Expert Group of NSDI / ES NIPI](https://inspire.gov.sk/koordinacia/sk/es-nipi)

-Based on experience the plan is to merge KR and ES NIPI into the one joint NSDI Coordination group (Figure 1.).

-Main responsibility for the INSPIRE implementation and coordination was assigned to the Ministry of Environment of the Slovak Republic (MoE), supported with the Coordination Council (KR NIPI).
-KR NIPI is representing the main central public authorities, including the representation of local governance.
+Considering the experience simplification of the governance framework has been initiated during the 2024 by the new [NSDI Coordination group](https://inspire.gov.sk/koordinacia/sk/ks-nipi#koordinacna_skupina) (KS NIPI) has been established based on Decision of the Minister of the Environment of the Slovak Republic [No. 28/2024-1.16.1](https://inspire.gov.sk/media/docs/20240612_KS_NIPI_rozhodnutie_min.pdf) on the Establishment of the Coordination Group for the National Spatial Data Infrastructure.
+KS NIPI is composed by the wide range of stakeholders from the public and private sector, academia as well as regional authorities or research and academia.

-The Ministry of Environment of the Slovak Republic is also in charge of development and maintenance for [National Geoportal](https://geoportal.gov.sk), [Spatial Data Registry](https://rpi.gov.sk)  as well as [National INSPIRE website](https://inspire.gov.sk), communication with the Slovakian stakeholders, communication with European Commission, and provides the primary contacts in both Maintenance and Implementation Groups (MIG) political and technical.
+The Ministry of Environment of the Slovak Republic is also in charge of development and maintenance for [National Geoportal](https://geoportal.gov.sk), [Spatial Data Registry](https://rpi.gov.sk) as well as [National INSPIRE website](https://inspire.gov.sk), communication with the Slovakian stakeholders, communication with European Commission, and provides the primary contacts in both Maintenance and Implementation Groups (MIG) political (MIG-P) and technical (MIG-T).

 During the year 2024, coordination with [Open Data / HVD community has continued](https://inspire.gov.sk/koordinacia/sk/opendata-hvd).
 Main responsibility for the eGov / Open Data agenda remains with Ministry of investment, regional development and informatization of the Slovak Republic (MIRRI) (Figure 1.).